falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 ---

 Diving into the Falco community survey, this report unveils the fascinating world of Falco adoption and usage.
-As an open-source cloud-native runtime security project, Falco has captured the attention of a diverse audience.
+As an open source cloud-native runtime security project, Falco has captured the attention of a diverse audience.
 This survey reached out to community members across various channels, including Slack, mailing lists, and social media platforms.

 Delving into various aspects of Falco adoption, this report uncovers insights on user roles, cloud providers, adoption motivations, deployment strategies, rule sets, challenges, and integrations.
 It also highlights areas that need improvement, like documentation and support, to enhance the overall experience for newcomers.
 These valuable insights will help guide the evolution of Falco, making it an even more robust and user-friendly cloud-native runtime security solution.